raoconnor/raoconnor.github.io/_posts/2025-12-10-Migration-to-Nutanix-Part-1.md

 ## Next Steps

-Netw steps are to create a migration plan and test some migrations
+Next steps are to create a migration plan and test some migrations